Skip to cookie consent Skip to main content

 Content warning: Suicide, gun violence

-Ask any one of the millions of preteen and teenage students who headed back to school this month and they’ll confirm: The stresses of school in 2022 extend far beyond class schedules, homework, and a lack of time with friends.
 In fact, things are so stressful that the American Academy of Pediatrics, American Academy of Child and Adolescent Psychiatry, and Children’s Hospital Association have declared a national state of emergency in children’s mental health.
 This was echoed by the extensive 2021 U.S. Surgeon General’s report, Protecting Youth Mental Health.
+This Advisory noted that rates of depression, anxiety, stress, loneliness and suicide have been skyrocketing long before the COVID pandemic.

 Dr. Beresin is the executive director of the Clay Center for Young Healthy Minds at Massachusetts General Hospital.
 Dr. Beresin holds over 40 years of experience working with youth, with a particular focus on prevention, early intervention, and treatment for teens and young adults.
 In this article, Dr. Beresin discusses back-to-school stress, shares the best coping skills for teens and preteens to use in times of stress, and explores ways parents and guardians can help.